billscofield/HuaWei/Linux/ssh/sshd.md

 1. Compression

-    Specifies whether compression is enabled after the user has authenticated success‐fully.
+    Specifies whether compression is enabled after the user has authenticated successfully.
 The argument must be yes, delayed (a legacy synonym for yes) or no.  The de‐fault is yes.